Open-EO/openeo.org/documentation/1.0/cookbook/chapter_2.md

 ### Thresholds

-In this scenario we want an image that contains all NDVI values above 0.3, and holds `NA` values otherwise.
+In this scenario we want an image that contains all NDVI values above 0.3, and holds no-data values otherwise.
 This could be useful to have a look at the vegetation in the area, without being distracted by all other NDVI values.
 For this example we reuse the NDVI cube `cube_s2_ndvi` that was calculated in the [NDVI bandmath-example](#example-1-ndvi), thus for this to work you must include said code into your script.

 If you look closely, you'll notice that this time we're not using `reduce_dimension` to construct our masking cube (in contrast to [Mask out Specific Values](#mask-out-specific-values)).
 In R and JavaScript we use `apply` instead, and in the python client no `.band()` is necessary anymore.
 This is because when we were masking using specific values of the band `SCL`, we were using the `cube_s2` (with the bands `B02`, `B04`, `B08` and `SCL`) as input.
 We then reduced the `bands` dimension by writing and passing the function `filter_`, which returned a cube that had no `bands` dimension anymore but `1`s and `0`s according to what we wanted to mask.